 We don’t wish to blow our own trumpet, but achieving the above scores is not an easy task by any means.
 Accessibility has to be taken into account from the very start of the design and development process – it’s not as simple as ‘adding a widget’ to an inaccessible site, and calling it a day.
 See How Accessibility ‘overlays’ often harm Accessibility for our thoughts on those.

-If you are reading this following a web search, because you are wondering how accessible your own public-facing public sector or charity site is – please feel free to get in touch with us for an initial obligation-free discussion about your organisation’s current web presence, and how it might be improved for all your visitors.
+If you are reading this following a web search, because you are wondering how accessible your own public-facing public sector or charity site is – please feel free to get in touch with us for an initial obligation-free discussion about your organisation’s current web presence, and how it might be improved for your visitors.